nrfconnect/sdk-nrf/doc/nrf/ug_thingy91_gsg.rst

 * :ref:`ug_thingy91` for more advanced topics related to the Thingy:91.
 * The :ref:`introductory documentation <getting_started>` for more information on the |NCS| and the development environment.

+If you want to go through a hands-on online training to familiarize yourself with cellular IoT technologies and development of cellular applications, enroll in the `Cellular IoT Fundamentals course`_ in the `Nordic Developer Academy`_.

 Requirements for setting up the Thingy:91
 *****************************************